Before The Weather Changes.

 The weeks passed slowly and agonizing, especially since Alek could not find the other boy.
 Alek needed him, his smile and happy energy.
 His father had fallen ill, and from what Alek and his family could tell, there could be cure.
 The father wheezed and groaned through the night and burned a fever with chest pains during the day.
 The once strong, hard-head man was now wilting into a shell of his former self.
 He no longer talked, and never did Kami, Alek, or Vera.
 The family was silent, and all you could heard now was the sound of the wind howling, reminding the family that the world moved with or without you.

 The sunlight shredded through the thin curtains and into the Movsesyans' loft.
 Kami woke first, as she always did.
-She crawled over to tend to her husband and gasped as she touched he cold hand.
-Her eyes fixed on the lightless eye of her husband, she screamed as if she had stabbed through the chest.
+She crawled over to tend to her husband and gasped as she touched his cold hand.
+Her eyes fixed on the lifelessness in her husband's eyes, she screamed as if she had stabbed through the chest.
 Her body crumbled over her husband as she cried out for him.
 Her children, Vera and Alek, soon woke as well to their mother’s shrieking.
 Alek didn’t understand what had happened until he opened his eyes and found his mother shaking like she was experiencing a seizure.
 He choked on a cry as the tears pooled in his eyes.
 He silently cried into his knees, rocking himself like a child as he wept.
-His sister huddled next to his mother as mourned loudly.
+His sister huddled next to his mother as she mourned loudly.

 “Petros!
 Why have I lost you, my love?”
 Kami cried out, sending another wave of emotion through the family.
 Alek stood, refusing to glance at his father’s lifeless body.
 He stormed down the stairs and out of the small building, feeling his tears freeze on his cheeks.
 He ran to the nearest bench and sat.
 He looked at the wretched town, which had ended his father.
 It was his fault.